 Glenn Stok is a systems analyst with a Master’s Degree in Computer Science.
 This informative article is based on his professional insight.

-The purpose for this article is to help improve your experience with your computer, tablet, or smartphone.
+The purpose of this article is to help improve your experience with your computer, tablet, or smartphone.
 I will avoid going into specific details so as not to overwhelm you.
 I’ll just provide the necessary background with features you might be overlooking and help you learn proper Internet behavior to protect your privacy.

 - Online safety